Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Introduction

-Taking into account the advantages of the fractal dimension, we investigate how systematic errors that arises from redshift space distortion effects depend on the angular comoving scale.
+Taking into account the advantages of the fractal dimension, we investigate how systematic errors that arise from RSD effects depend on the angular comoving scale and its impact on the estimation of both the bias parameter and cosmological parameters.
+While much of the existing literature has focused on determining the angular homogeneity scale ($\theta_H$) \cite{alonso2014measuring,gonccalves2018cosmic}, the present work instead concentrates on assessing the impact of nonlinear effects on the full angular homogeneity index $D_2$.
 To achieve this, we first make use of realistic mock samples, specifically the MultiDark-Patchy mock catalogs \cite{kitaura2016clustering, rodriguez2016clustering} and the EZmock galaxy catalogs \cite{zhao2021completed}, which are designed to replicate the SDSS DR12 and DR16 Luminous Red Galaxy (LRG) samples.
 We assess the systematic errors on the bias factor using these mock catalogs, and further extend the analysis to investigate systematic errors on the physical matter density $\left( \omega_m \right)$ using real data from the SDSS DR12 and DR16 catalogs.
 We demonstrate that these systematic errors can be substantially reduced by restricting the fit to an appropriate range of comoving scales.

-This paper is organized as follows: Sec.~\ref{sec:Dataset} describes the dataset applied.
-Sec.~\ref{sec:method} presents the methodology, including the theoretical framework, redshift-space distortion modeling, and the estimation of the angular correlation dimension $D_2(\theta)$.
-In Sec.~\ref{sec:result1}, we present the main results, focusing on the impact of the FoG effect on $D_2$ and the bias parameter, both in mock catalogs and observational data from SDSS DR12 and DR16.
-Sec.~\ref{sec:result} is dedicated to the cosmological analysis of $\omega_m$.
+This paper is organized as follows: Sec.~\ref{sec:Dataset} describes the dataset used in this work.
+Sec.~\ref{sec:method} presents the methodology, including the theoretical framework and the estimation of the angular correlation dimension $D_2(\theta)$.
+Sec.~\ref{sec:result1} investigates the impact of RSD on $D_2$.
+Sec.~\ref{sec:s5} presents the analysis of the linear bias factor using mock catalogs and SDSS DR12 and DR16 data.
+Sec.~\ref{sec:result} presents the cosmological constraints on $\omega_m$.
 We summarize our conclusions in Sec.~\ref{sec:conclu}.